64robots/nova-fields/README.md

 We are working on a rewrite of every "native" field that comes with Nova.

 The idea is make them more configurable and reusable in package development.
-We have done ID, Text, Number, Textarea, Select, Password, Boolean and Trix so far.
 If you like the idea you can collaborate with us with your awesome PRs!

+Available fields:

+- ID
+- Text
+- Number
+- Textarea
+- Select
+- Password
+- Boolean
+- Trix
+- File
+- Image
+- BelongsTo

+- Row
+- JSON

 Some examples: